-There are approximately 100,000 species of fungi and these are ubiquitous in the environment.
-Some form spores which we inhale on a daily basis (e.g. Aspergillus spp), and others live as human commensal organisms (e.g. Candida spp).
-Despite the close encounters we have with fungi, how our immune system recognises and protects us from fungal pathogens is only just beginning to be well understood.
+There are 1.5 - 5 million species of fungi which have the ability to grow almost anywhere including the ocean, soil, plants and animals.
+Some form spores which we inhale on a daily basis (e.g. Aspergillus species), and others live as human commensal organisms (e.g. Candida species).
+Despite the close encounters we have with fungi, how our immune system recognises and protects us from fungal pathogens is not as well understood as compared to bacteria or viruses.

-Of the fungi that cause disease, many are opportunistic pathogens, meaning they only cause disease under certain circumstances − such as when the immune system becomes weakened.
+Although there are a huge number of fungi in the world, only a small number can cause disease.
+Most of the disease-causing fungi are opportunistic pathogens, meaning they only cause disease under certain circumstances − such as when the immune system becomes weakened.
 For example, chemotherapy, immunosuppressive drugs and HIV infection all result in an impaired immune system, meaning that fungi can then more easily infect these vulnerable patients.
-Our increased usage of these types of drugs together with the rise in HIV infections means that the incidence of fungal infections has become much higher in recent years.
+Our increased usage of these types of drugs together with the rise in HIV infections means that the incidence of fungal infections has become much higher in recent decades.

 Fungi can cause lots of different types of infections (Table 1).
 These can range from common skin and mucosal infections, to a serious life-threatening sepsis and organ failure.
 In both cases, there are few treatments available, and there are no available vaccines.

 |Candida albicans||Vulvovaginal candidiasis (thrush)Oral candidiaisis (mouth infection)Disseminated candidiasis (sepsis)|

 Table 1.
 Common fungal pathogens and some of the infections they cause, usually in immunocompromised patients.

 Innate recognition of fungi by the immune system